mariemassarico/VisualTests/README.md

    </p>
 5. Close the Cypress.
 6. Enter in your directory
-7. Download the `afterCypressInstall.sh` for others configurations for running the Cypress with Visual Regression Tracker (VRT)
+7. Download the `afterCypressInstall.sh` for others configurations for running the Cypress with VRT
 8. Run `./afterCypressInstall.sh`